JerrodBolton/Jerrod-Bolton/README.md

 ### What are some goals that I may have?

 1. To alway have a Growth Mindset
     - What is a Growth Mind?
-   -A **growth** mindset is a persons ability to Lil to learn.
+      - A **growth** mindset is a persons ability to Lil to learn.
 They use the fundamental abilities to Learning skills through perseverance and efforts.
 This person does not get it on the first try.
 They continue to try throughout their failure; if this person quit at failure they will never get to the next level.

  Challenges